A Formal Definition of Scale-dependent Complexity and the Multi-scale Law of Requisite Variety: Abstract

 \section{Abstract}

 Ashby's law of requisite variety allows a comparison of systems with their environments, providing a necessary (but not sufficient) condition for system efficacy: a system must possess at least as much complexity as any set of environmental behaviors that require distinct responses from the system.
-However, the complexity of a system depends on the level of detail, or scale, at which it is described.
-Thus, the complexity of a system can be better characterized by a complexity profile (complexity as a function of scale) than by a single number.
-It would therefore be useful to have a multi-scale generalization of Ashby's law that requires that a system possess at least as much complexity as the relevant set of environmental behaviors \textit{at each scale}.
-We construct a formalism for a class of complexity profiles that is the first, to our knowledge, to exhibit this multi-scale law of requisite variety.
-This formalism not only provides a characterization of multi-scale complexity but also generalizes the single constraint on system behaviors provided by Ashby's law to an entire class of multi-scale constraints.
-We show that these complexity profiles satisfy a sum rule, which reflects the important tradeoff between smaller- and larger-scale degrees of freedom, and we extend our results to subdivided systems and systems with a continuum of components.
+However, to account for the dependence of a system's complexity on the level of detail---or scale---of its description, a multi-scale generalization of Ashby's law is needed.
+We define a class of complexity profiles (complexity as a function of scale) that is the first, to our knowledge, to exhibit a multi-scale law of requisite variety.
+This formalism provides a characterization of multi-scale complexity and generalizes the law of requisite variety's single constraint on system behaviors to a class of multi-scale constraints.
+We show that these complexity profiles satisfy a sum rule, which reflects a tradeoff between smaller- and larger-scale degrees of freedom, and we extend our results to subdivided systems and systems with a continuum of components.